tstillwell/appengine_multiblog/README.md

 2. Upload project files

-The first step is where you can either choose a free appspot domain name or configure your own custom domain
+The first step is where you can specify a domain: either choose a free appspot domain name or configure your own custom domain

 If you choose to use Google's free appspot domain, you get SSL builtin and don't have to worry about certificates.

-You do have the option to use your own domain.

 For more info about using a custom domain see